carlesloriente/jekyllthemes/_posts/2013-12-17-hmfaysal-v2-theme.markdown

 license_link: https://github.com/hmfaysal/Jekyll-HMFAYSAL-V2-Theme/blob/master/LICENSE
 ---

-HMFAYSAL V2 is a responsive, minimal theme for Jekyll, featuring big feature images and a slide out drawer menu in mobile browsers.
+HMFaysal V2 is a responsive, minimal theme for Jekyll, featuring big feature images and a slide out drawer menu in mobile browsers.
 The theme features the following and more:

-## HMFAYSAL V2 is all about
+## Features

 * Responsive templates.
 Features an off-canvas menu in mobile browsers.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.